One of our BEST VIDEOS.

 South Coast Track in Australia is one of our top 10 coastal hikes in the world.

-BUT — it’s challenging walk in a region of Tasmania exposed to harsh weather conditions.
+BUT — it’s a challenging walk in a region of Tasmania exposed to harsh weather conditions.
 There are no huts along the track.
 Track conditions are often difficult.
 Walkers must be fully self-sufficient, well-equipped and experienced.

 Hire a guide if this worries you.